BalajiG03/Divvybike-case-study/README.md

 # Divvybike-case-study
 Google Data Analytics Capstone Project

    Google Data Analytics Course capstone project: case study on Cylclistic bike share.The main objective to Design marketing strategies aimed at **converting casual riders into annual members**.
 For better understanding of casual and annual memebers, customers who purchase single-ride or full-day passes are referred to as casual riders.
-Customers who purchase annual memberships are Cyclistic members.
+Customers who purchase annual memberships(Flexible options) are Cyclistic members.
 To be specific, a sucessful bike sharing company desires to increase the number of their annual memberships.

 I used **R** programming to solve the case study.